Southernknowe to Wooler (and back to Southernknowe)

 We left Hethpool with its beautiful cottages and headed downstream along the other side of the College Burn - this stunning clear burn flowed between banks of vivid gorse and would soon join the River Glen as it headed to join the River Till.
 The Till itself would join the Tweed next to the ruins of St Cuthbert's Chapel.
 Another place to check out another time.

-We pootled about among bluebells and stretches of rock - but the ticks were out in force that day.
+We meandered about among bluebells and stretches of rock - but the ticks were out in force that day.
 Hamish didn't get too badly bitten but the wee beasties were everywhere.
 Not sure even St Cuthbert would have had much time for them.
 The Valley's wild goats were about too, grazing in front of us and only moving away slowly.
+A reminder of my childhood home where a herd of wild goats roams the Valley of the Rocks.

 We parted company at Torleehouse - I didn't want anyone watching me puff my way up the main climb of the day.
 But I missed the company when they had gone.
 Skirting the buildings and passing through some curious sheep, I started the climb up alongside Yeavering Bell and decided to take a look.